-The Board of Directors approves annual grants of share options on the recommendation of the CGCC after review and recommendations from the CEO, which include considerations of the employee's individual performance and previous share option grants.
+The Board of Directors approves annual grants of share options and RSUs based on the recommendation of the CGCC, which receives and reviews recommendations from the CEO.
+Share option & RSU grants take into consideration an employee's individual performance and previous grants.